Self-Supervised Learning of Graph Neural Networks: A Unified Review: Contrastive Learning

 The study of contrastive learning has made significant progress in natural language processing and computer vision.
 Inspired by the success of contrastive learning in images, recent studies propose similar contrastive frameworks to enable self-supervised training on graph data.
 Given training graphs, contrastive learning aims to learn one or more encoders such that representations of similar graph instances agree with each other, and that representations of dissimilar graph instances disagree with each other.
 We unify existing approaches to constructing contrastive learning tasks into a general framework that learns to discriminate jointly sampled view pairs (\emph{e.g.} two views belonging to the same instance) from independently sampled view pairs (\emph{e.g.} views belonging to different instances).
 In particular, we obtain multiple views from each graph in the training dataset by applying different transformations.
 Two views generated from the same instance are usually considered as a positive pair and two views generated from different instances are considered as a negative pair.
 The agreement is usually measured by metrics related to the mutual information between two representations.

 One major difference among graph contrastive learning methods lies in (a) the objective for discrimination task given view representations.
 In addition, due to the unique data structure of graphs, graph contrastive learning methods also differ in (b) approaches that views are obtained, and (c) graph encoders that compute the representations of views.
 A graph contrastive learning method can be determined by specifying its components (a)--(c).
-In this section, we summarize graph contrastive learning methods in a unified framework and then introduce (a)--(c) individually used in existing studies.
+In this section, we summarize graph contrastive learning methods in a unified framework and then introduce (a) and (b) individually used in existing studies.
+In Appendix~C, we introduce graph neural networks specifically adopted in contrastive learning as graph encoders and provide further comparisons and discussions on their effects in contrastive learning.
+Moreover, we summarize all contrastive methods being reviewed by this survey in Supplementary Table~1 for more clear comparisons.